r-pufky/docs/docs/os/windows/crashes.md

 7. Ensure all connections are tight, and you haven't knocked anything out of whack.

 ## Random Crashes
 In most cases I've seen, this is due to hardware not connected properly, or actual defective hardware.
-Most [BSOD's](../../glossary/os.md#bsod) I've seen in Windows 10 are actually hardware related and not due to funky Windows installs.
+Most [BSOD's][a] I've seen in Windows 10 are actually hardware related and not due to funky Windows installs.

 First, make sure when you run tests, you **log everything**.
 When you crash you will probably not be paying attention to specific values.
 This also helps you